seejanerun/Partners-MLOps-Workshop/README.md

 We will now add a data connection defined by the admin of our project to later query in data.
 To do so - navigate to the Data tab of your projects.
 If you're taken to the Domino Datasets view, please click on the Data Sources view instead and click on 'Add a Data Source'

+Select the 'domino-winequality-workshop' s3 bucket connection and click add to project

 <!-- ![image](readme_images/AddDataSource.png) -->

 <p align="center">